Naval operations in the Dardanelles campaign

 The naval operations in the Dardanelles campaign (17 February 1915 – 9 January 1916) took place against the Ottoman Empire during the First World War.
 Ships of the Royal Navy, French Marine nationale, Imperial Russian Navy (Российский императорский флот) and the Royal Australian Navy, attempted to force a passage through the Dardanelles Straits, a narrow, 41 mi waterway connecting the Mediterranean Sea with the Sea of Marmara and the Black Sea further north.

-The Ottoman defence and in particular their naval mines defeated the naval operation.
-The Allies conducted an invasion of the Gallipoli peninsula to clear the area of Ottoman artillery for a resumption of the naval operations.
-The Allies also tried to pass submarines through the Dardanelles to attack Ottoman shipping in the Sea of Marmara.
+The naval operations were defeated by the Ottoman defenders, mainly through use of naval mines.
+The Allies conducted the Gallipoli campaign, a land invasion of the Gallipoli peninsula to eliminate the Ottoman artillery along the straits before resuming naval operations.
+The Allies also passed submarines through the Dardanelles to attack Ottoman shipping in the Sea of Marmara.

 Background

 Dardanelles Strait

 The mouth of the strait is 2.3 mi wide with a rapid current emptying from the Black Sea into the Aegean.
 The distance from Cape Helles to the Sea of Marmara is about 41 mi, overlooked by the heights on the Gallipoli peninsula and lower hills on the Asiatic shore.
 The passage widens for 5 mi to Eren Keui Bay, the widest point of the strait at 4.5 mi, then narrows for 11 mi to Kephez Point, where the waterway is 1.75 mi wide and then broadens as far as Sari Sighlar Bay.
 The narrowest part of the strait is 14 mi upstream, from Chanak to Kilid Bahr at 1600 yd, where the channel turns north and widens for 4 mi to Nagara Point.
 From the point, the passage turns north-east for the final 23 mi to the Sea of Marmara.
 The Ottomans used the term "fortress" to describe the sea defences of the Dardanelles on both sides of the waterway from the Aegean approaches to Chanak.
 In 1914 only the defences from the entrance of the straits and 4 mi from the north end of Kephez Bay to Chanak had been fortified.
 Until late October 1914, the nature of the seaward defences of the Dardanelles was known to the British and French but after hostilities commenced, information on improvements to the Ottoman fortifications became harder to obtain.